-When not all required data is available across a long time period, the integration of experimental and observational data could here again be a useful approach (Figure 4).
-For example, in one study the performance data for an insect herbivore (winter moth; Operophtera brumata), and its main host plant (common oak; Quercus robur) are not available 10 years from a single location (van Asch and Visser 2007); however, different researchers manipulated the timing of larval emergence relative to bud break to test for support for the Cushing hypothesis (Tikkanen and Julkunen-Tiitto 2003; Figure 4).
-Although the strength of the relationship may vary across populations (e.g. great tit work), a synthesis of the findings from the two approaches can shed light on the state of our knowledge of the system and can guide future research.
-Here we learned where the interaction is currently placed along the curve, how little of the curve is sampled with a 10 year post-climate change time-series, and that—without a clear baseline—it is difficult to predict how the performance of O. brumata will be affected by changes in phenological synchrony.
+When not all required data is available across a long time period, the integration of experimental and observational data for a single system could here again be a useful approach (Figure 4).
+For example, in one study the performance data for an insect herbivore (winter moth; Operophtera brumata), and its main host plant (common oak; Quercus robur) are not available for more than 10 years from a single location (van Asch and Visser 2007); however, different researchers manipulated the timing of larval emergence relative to bud break to test for support for the Cushing hypothesis (Tikkanen and Julkunen-Tiitto 2003; Figure 4).
+Although the strength of the relationship may vary across populations (e.g. great tit work), a synthesis of the findings from the two approaches (i.e. observational and experimental) can shed light on the state of our knowledge of the system and can guide future research.
+Here, for this system, we learned where the interaction is currently placed along the curve, how little of the curve is sampled with a 10 year post-climate change time-series, and that—without a clear baseline—it is difficult to predict how the performance of O. brumata will be affected by changes in phenological synchrony.
 Given the knowledge about the Cushing curve for this interaction, modelling pre-climate change baselines based on knowledge of phenological cues using a hindcasting approach (Senner et al. 2016; Deacy et al. 2017), process-based phenological models (Chuine and Régnière 2017), and/or phenologically explicit consumer-resource models (Bewick et al. 2016) could help to fill in data about the interaction before climate change began.
 Experiments could help define the parameters of a process-based model which could then elucidate which mechanisms may—or may not—appear feasible for the interaction (Chuine and Régnière 2017).

 Final thoughts on forecasting

 Accurately forecasting phenological mismatch in response to climate change is a major test of ecological theory and methods.
 Previous work has identified factors that will help predict when a mismatch is more likely to lead to a population decline but this work is largely theoretical.
 While we have outlined here how to work around data limitations, the best tests of mismatch theory will come from data-rich systems where the energetic links between consumer and resource species are well understood.
 With such information in hand, researchers can then begin to consider forecasting longer-term demographic responses due to mismatch with continued climate change.
 Forecasting of phenological synchrony can be built off climate projection forecasts whenever phenological cues for both species (Chuine and Régnière 2017; Chmura et al. 2018) are well known.
-Forecasting longer-term demographic responses will require data about lifetime fitness for the consumer and comprehensive data on the resource.
+Forecasting longer-term demographic responses will require data about lifetime fitness for the consumer and comprehensive data on the resource, a standard that, to our knowledge, has yet to be met by any empirical study to date.